 Upon receipt of final payment, CPD Summer Institute participants will be given access to the Summer Institute's "Basecamp" group.
-This virtual office space will be the repository of the reading assignments, course information, student handbook, lodging and dining options, and other program related materials.
+This virtual office space will be the repository of the reading assignments, course information, student handbook, and other program related materials.
 Each participant's Basecamp status will be live and active throughout the Summer Institute and then be closed 30 days post program.

 The University of Southern California (USC)